TRaSH-Guides/Guides/docs/Radarr/V3/Radarr-Quality-Settings-File-Size.md

     **Q: When I set Bluray to MAX size I get often ISO's/ Bluray folder structure.**

     A: You probable have configured your Quality Profiles wrong and enabled BR-DISK and didn't add the recommended Custom Profile to help Radarr to block/ignore it.
-[BR-DISK](Collection-of-Custom-Formats-for-RadarrV3.md#br-disk)
+[BR-DISK](/Radarr/V3/Radarr-collection-of-custom-formats/#br-disk){:target="_blank" rel="noopener noreferrer"}

     **Q: Some movies won't be grabbed because of these settings.**